If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 The 2000s have been an amazing time for innovation and globalization in coffee.
 Since the turn of the millennium, Americans have gone from strictly drip coffee maker brewers to a population who love to experiment with different preparation methods, from pods to pour-overs.
 However, one preparation method that is increasingly popular in the UK, Europe and Australia but still yet to really catch on in the USA is steeped coffee.

 Recently, the appropriately named company, Steeped Coffee, has been making headway into this category of coffee preparation.
-They even won the “Best New Product” award at the 2019 Specialty Coffee Expo, but still, most Americans have never heard of steeped coffee.
-That’s a real shame because this is a super easy and environmentally friendly way to make coffee.
+They even won the “Best New Product” award at the 2019 Specialty Coffee Expo.
+But still, most Americans have never heard of steeped coffee.
+That’s a real shame because this is a super easy and way to make coffee.

 Below, we’ll introduce the concept of steeped coffee, answer all your questions about this preparation method and run through some of the best steeped coffee options available for order on Amazon.